All About Us.. Sort Of

 You see, for a small, out-of-pocket startup, we’ve got some big goals, and it’s going to take us a while to get there.
 But I should note that now that the tool is live, it wont be going away any time soon.
 You see, we built this for ourselves first, and as long as we're using it, it'll be around.

 What’s been interesting recently is this whole 🦠COVID-19🦠 thing you may have heard about and the need for research to be increasingly remote.
 Something our tool, luckily, works really well for.

-We had always designed our tool to support remote interviews and though our intention wasn’t to capitalise on a pandemic, we’re hoping that if you find yourself doing a lot of remote interviews you’ll give our tool a try as it may really help you out.
+We had always designed our tool to support remote work and though our intention wasn’t to capitalise on a pandemic, we’re hoping that if you find yourself doing a lot of remote interviews, meetings, lecture recordings or otherwise, you’ll give our tool a try.

 Who the hell are we?